jenting/longhorn/enhancements/20210525-async-pull-backups.md

 Let's say the list backups needs 5 minutes to finish.
 Even we allow the user to increase the longhorn manager list timeout value, we can't change the browser default timeout value.
 Furthermore, some browser doesn't allow the user to change default timeout value like Google Chrome.

-After this enhancement, when the user's environment under the circumstances that the external backup store has lots of backup volumes _or_ historical volume backups, and the latency between the longhorn manager to the external backup store is high.
+After this enhancement, when the user's environment under the circumstances that the remote backup store has lots of backup volumes _or_ historical volume backups, and the latency between the longhorn manager to the remote backup store is high.
-Then if the user clicks the `Backup` on the GUI, the user can list backup volumes _or_ list historical volume backups without timeout issue.
+Then if the user clicks the `Backup` on the GUI, the user can eventually list backup volumes _or_ list historical volume backups without timeout issue.

 #### Story 1

-The user environment is under the circumstances that the external backup store has lots of backup volumes and the latency between the longhorn manager to the external backup store is high.
+The user environment is under the circumstances that the remote backup store has lots of backup volumes and the latency between the longhorn manager to the remote backup store is high.
 Then, the user can list all backup volumes on the GUI.

 #### Story 2

-The user environment is under the circumstances that the external backup store has lots of historical volume backups and the latency between the longhorn manager to the external backup store is high.
+The user environment is under the circumstances that the remote backup store has lots of historical volume backups and the latency between the longhorn manager to the remote backup store is high.
 Then, the user can list all historical volume backups on the GUI.

 ### User Experience In Detail